Five ways to improve your credit score

 Step 1 – Contact the bureau in question.

 Step 2 – If you are not satisfied with the findings, you can call the Credit Ombudsman on 0861 662 837.

 Step 3 – If you are still unsatisfied, you can lodge a complaint at the National Credit Regulator (NCR) by calling 0860 627 627.

 It's never too late to begin working towards an improved credit profile.
-After all, it could be the difference when you are trying to purchase your dream house, finance a vehicle, pay emergency medical expenses or further your studies one day.
+After all, it could mean the difference when you are trying to purchase your dream house, pay emergency medical expenses or further your studies one day.